 Even if you’re not exempt from paying Stamp Duty on a second property, you can sometimes claim back the Stamp Duty surcharge.
 For more information on Stamp Duty exemptions, see our guide: What is Stamp Duty and Is It Refundable?

 A first-time buyer can’t technically purchase a second home.
-It can be more difficult to find a lender willing to give a first-time buyer a buy-to-let mortgage but it’s not impossible.
-Nonetheless, if you’re a first-time buyer who does manage to purchase a buy-to-let property, you’ll pay Stamp Duty at the basic rate and you won’t pay any of the surcharge rates.
+It can be more difficult to find a lender willing to give a first time buyer mortgage a buy to let mortgage but it’s not impossible.
+Nonetheless, if you’re a first time buyer who does manage to purchase a buy to let property, you’ll pay Stamp Duty at the basic rate and you won’t pay any of the surcharge rates.

 CAN I CLAIM BACK SECOND HOME STAMP DUTY?